praveenrajtb/ebay-scrapper/README.md

 # ebay-scrapper
-# scrapper for downloading the items sold and theri respective date
+# scrapper for knowing the number of items sold and respective dates